vgiles/acmc21-website/static/proceedings/proceedings-print.md

 universal variety of experiences of lockdown and consequent isolation, while breaking that isolation through shared experience.

-# Sonic Sculptural Staircase in Highly Immersive and World Aware Augmented Reality.
+# Yichen Wang: Sonic Sculptural Staircase in Highly Immersive and World Aware Augmented Reality.

-### Yichen Wang

 ## Abstract